 Built 1867 Restored 1964

 The photograph shows a three story brick building with a black metal roof.
-There is a single in the middle of the ground floor flanked by two windows.
-There are white framed windows on the upper two floors above the door.
-The windows to each side are barred.
-The Isbell house is viible to the left and behind the jail.
+There is a single door in the middle of the ground floor flanked by two 12-paned white framed windows.
+A white framed window is on each of the upper two floors above the door.
+The windows to the second and third floor to the left and right of the middle window are barred with chiseled stone sills at the top and bottom.
+The Isbell house is visible to the left behind the jail.

 Maria Wright House

 Not open to the Public